renemorales/Book-Sale-Calculator/README.md

 # Book-Sale-Calculator

-This program need to calculate the total amount of money for book sales at an online store
+The purpose for this program is to calculate the total amount of money for book sales at an online store